Annual Monitoring of Reading Recovery: 2015 Data Publications

-This report presents data on state and state-integrated schools that offered Reading Recovery in 2014 and the students who received support from this intervention.
+This report report presents data on state and state-integrated schools that offered Reading Recovery in 2015 and the students who received support from this intervention.

 Author(s): Ministry of Education